External/Carried Module Resits

 You must take assessments when the module is next offered:

-Please check that you have been entered for the appropriate assessments, and tell the Assessment & Progress Team immediately about any discrepancies.
+When you view your timetable check that you have been entered for the appropriate assessments, and tell the Assessment & Progress Team immediately about any discrepancies.
 Contact the team using the email address Examinations@leeds.ac.uk remembering to include your full name and student ID number in your email.

 Contact your school directly to find out the deadlines for submitting assessed work.